August 29, 2018

 Dr. Sammer’s hand and wrist research focuses on biomechanical techniques for repairing tendons, and he is exploring innovative treatments for distal radius fractures.

-His research has been published in more than a dozen peer-reviewed publications, such as The Journal of Hand Surgery, The Journal of Bone and Joint Surgery, and Annals of Plastic Surgery.
+His research includes over 40 peer-reviewed publications in journals such as The Journal of Hand Surgery, The Journal of Bone and Joint Surgery, Hand, and Plastic and Reconstructive Surgery.
 He has authored chapters in numerous books, most notably The ASSH Manual of Hand Surgery, Plastic and Reconstructive Surgery Board Review, and The Michigan Manual of Plastic Surgery.

 He is recognized internationally for his expertise on the hand and wrist, and he has spoken frequently at medical conferences all over the world.
 He is a member of the American Society for Surgery of the Hand and the American Association for Hand Surgery.